chaos-laboratory/SMARTProcessing/README.md

 ### *Melexis Processing*

+### FindAngleMelexis.py
+*Overview* - Transforms raw Melexis data by reading 35 individual frames and mapping each pixel to a direction

+*Input* - a file containing JSON data for the 35 individual temperature arrays and their directions

+*Output* - a .csv or .ply file containing each pixel and its associated direction in either spherical or cartesian coordinates

+*Useage notes* - Some commenting/uncommenting is necessary depending on desired output in 3 areas: Spherical vs cartesian output (line 48), temperature colormap norm (line 67), and output file type (line 61)

 ### fix.py
 *Overview* - Fixes incorrectly formatted JSON data coming from EEPFL SMaRT sensor running outdated code